Riders to The Sea - Odin, written by Linda Munson

 There is archeological evidence to support the details given in the myths of Odin that ritual sacrifice to the gods was practiced in the prescribed rites.
 One of three or several methods falling into Odinic practice were used: strangling, a blow with a sharp object, and fire.

-For instance, the famed Lindow Man was found preserved in a bog, having been garroted and struck in the head with a weapon.
+For instance, the Lindow Man was found, much like Tollund Man, preserved in a bog, having been garroted and struck in the head with a weapon.

 Miranda Jane Green tells us of this in Celtic Myths: